 - Chapter encourages individual involvement around campus and the seeking of leadership roles and opportunities.

 Guiding Values: Inclusivity & Social Justice, Building Coalitions & Connections

-- Chapter has a development plan for their incoming members which includes expectations of membership, organizational history, organizational values, and academic achievement/skill development.
+- Chapter implements a new/associate education/intake plan which includes expectations of membership, organizational history, organizational values, and academic achievement/skill development.

 - Chapter has an intentional and reasonable plan for growth.